-Less than two weeks later on December 10 of that fated year, the FBI received a phone call from two brothers with the last name of Madoff informing the government agency their father had just announced to them his wealth management investment securities firm was “one big lie“.
+Less than two weeks later on December 10th of that fated year, the FBI received a phone call from two brothers with the last name of Madoff notifying the government agency their father had just informed them his wealth management investment securities firm was “one big lie“.

 These two events occurring less than two weeks from each other is far from coincidental.

 The combined synchronicity of Pluto’s entrance into the sign which oversees the administration of business and all things “corporate”, Capricorn with the world finding out about the worst case of financial fraud in history was a warning from the Universe that Man’s wanton materialism had to change if humanity wished to still have an unfolding Future.